The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Operations

-While we strived to keep the changes to the read queries minimal in v2, we replaced \CR[14] due to two reasons.
-First, we found the original query in \interactivevone to be ill-suited to the workload as it requires the enumeration of \emph{all shortest paths} between two \Persons, which can be prohibitively expensive on large scale factors.
+\paragraph{Cheapest path-finding} While we strived to keep the changes to the queries minimal, we replaced \CR[14] due to two reasons.
+First, we found the original query in \interactivevone to be ill-suited to the workload as it required the enumeration of \emph{all shortest paths} between two \Persons, which can be prohibitively expensive on large scale factors.
 Second, we introduced a new choke point, \textsf{CP-7.6} \emph{Cheapest path-finding,} \footnote{ The term \emph{shortest paths} refers to the problem of finding \emph{unweighted shortest paths}, which can be solved with the BFS algorithm.
-We use \emph{cheapest paths} to refer to the \emph{weighted shortest paths} problem which can be solved using \eg Dijkstra's algorithm. } due to its importance in graph queries that must be covered in the updated workload~\cite{DBLP:journals/corr/abs-2001-02299}.
-Therefore, we changed \CR[14] to use \emph{cheapest paths} instead of \emph{all shortest paths}:
+We use \emph{cheapest paths} to refer to the \emph{weighted shortest paths} problem which can be solved using \eg Dijkstra's algorithm. } a key computational kernel and a language opportunity for GQL~\cite{DBLP:conf/sigmod/DeutschFGHLLLMM22}.
+Therefore, we changed \CR[14] to use \emph{cheapest paths} instead of \emph{all shortest paths}.

 \paragraph{\CRInTitle[14 (new)]} Given two \Persons, find \emph{any cheapest path} in the interaction subgraph.
 This graph contains edges from the \Person--\knows--\Person graph where the endpoint \Persons have exchanged at least one \Message (\ie one \Person created a direct \Comment to a \Message of the other \Person).
 The weights of \knows edges are integers defined as $\max(\mathrm{round}( 40 - \sqrt{\textit{numInteractions}} ), 1)$.